timbarrass/redis.workflow/README.md

             var wm = new WorkflowManagement(ConnectionMultiplexer.Connect("localhost"), th, wh, "sampleApp", null);

-            // Pushing a workflow causes it to be executed var id = wm.PushWorkflow(workflow);
+            // Pushing a workflow causes it to be executed
+            // You'll need to hold on to this id if you want to issue specific operations against it var id = wm.PushWorkflow(workflow);

             Console.WriteLine("Workflow pushed");